Mvrkery/Data-Science-Bootcamp-Projects/Python-Projects/README.md

 - Scissors beats paper
 - Paper beats rock
-If both players choose the same option, then the game is a tie
+If both players choose the same option, then the game is a tie The game also includes a scoring system: the player who wins a round gets 1 point.
+The first player to reach 3 points wins the game.

 ## Pizza Ordering Chatbot

-- This Python notebook demonstrates how to create a pizza ordering chatbot using the Rasa NLU and Rasa Core frameworks.
+- This Python notebook demonstrates how to create a pizza ordering chatbot.
 The chatbot can understand what you want to order and place the order for you.

-The game also includes a scoring system: the player who wins a round gets 1 point.
-The first player to reach 3 points wins the game.
+## Pokemon-API-Request
+- Requests from public API Project is a Project that making requests to public APIs using Datalore, a cloud-based IDE for data analysis.

+## simple ML model using sklearn
+- The Simple ML model using sklearn project is an example of how to create a simple Machine Learning model to predict the price of a house using sklearn in Datalore.